jacobdensford/jacobdensford.com/fell/full-game.md

 **Spells:** *Command* (a target obeys a single three-word command that does not cause it harm), *Comprehend* (you become fluent in all languages for a short while)

-**Equipment (5/8 slots):** sling (d4, 1 harm), knife (d4, 1 harm), rodent trap, rations (3 days), torch, 12 coin
+**Equipment (5/8 slots):** sling (d4), knife (d4), rodent trap, rations (3 days), torch, 12 coin

 # Playing the Game

-Most of the time, you will simply say what you do in response to the corrupted land and its inhabitants described by the facilitator.
-Sometimes, you will roll dice.
+Most of the time, you will use your wits and simply say what you do in response to the corrupted land and its inhabitants described by the facilitator.
+Sometimes, rolling dice is unavoidable.

 ## Tests

 Whenever you attempt a **task** that you could reasonably accomplish but the outcome is uncertain and potentially dangerous, learn how hard it will be and what could go wrong, then roll a **test**.

-Collect dice: an ability die from your relevant ability; any applicable steel, skill, or spell dice; and any bonus dice.
+Collect up to three dice: an ability die from your relevant ability; an applicable steel, skill, or spell die; and a bonus die if you have one for the given task.

 Roll, comparing each die individually to the **difficulty number** (or DN).
 A die that meets or exceeds the difficulty number counts as a **hit**.